 Canada is the sixth most democratic nation in the world.
 We should be seen as a great place to do business for energy companies, right?
 Currently, not so much.

 Global Energy Demand is Growing

-With global energy demand for both fossil fuels and renewables projected to grow over the next few decades, responsible Canada should be the one to take up as much market share as possible.
+With global energy demand for both fossil fuels and renewables projected to grow over the next few decades, the responsible producer and exporter of energy that Canada is should be the one to take up as much market share as possible.

 Currently our country cannot get its oil to world markets other than the United States, allowing our closest ally (but also our largest competitor on the global oil and gas market) to buy Canadian crude at rates that are lower than what the standard world barrel is traded for.

 The World Needs More Canadian Energy, Not Less

 Most investors today consider environmental, social and governance (ESG) criteria when making decisions on where to invest their money.
 As a matter of fact, in 2018 over 80% of the world’s largest corporations adhered to GRI standards (closely aligned with ESG criteria) in some way or another, taking very seriously four main factors: